« Back to Leaders & Staff

 Family holidays had already kindled an interest in foreign birding and so the slippery slope continued.
 Paul’s interest in British rarities and potential rarities determined his choice of destinations in what he had planned to be a post-University ‘year off’.
 One year’s itinerant birding, interspersed with casual work that included dishwashing, cooking and waiting tables in restaurants lead to another year’s travelling, and another as trips to India, repeated visits to the east coast of North America, Nepal, Thailand and China accompanied by bouts of dysentery and giardia followed.
 Soon Paul had almost accomplished one of his targets and had seen almost all of the species on the British list.

-Paul’s trips had brought him into contact with several of the leading birders of the time and a couple of these, David Sibley and the late Peter Grant, then worked for WINGS and Sunbird respectively.
-With minimum effort Paul was enticed in to the birdtour business.
+Paul’s trips had brought him into contact with several of the leading birders of the time and a couple of these, David Sibley, and the late Peter Grant, then worked for WINGS and Sunbird respectively.
+With minimum effort Paul was enticed into the birdtour business.
 His first tour, a short jaunt around Cape May, New Jersey, with Dave and Will Russell was far more fun than he’d expected and other tours, to Florida, Yellowstone and the Grand Tetons and Alberta followed shortly thereafter.
 Paul’s main interests however were, and remain, in the Old World and it was back here that he soon started leading trips.
 He worked to actively expand WINGS and Sunbird’s Asia program initially with new tours to Nepal and South India.
-Paul’s tour schedule soon blossomed and it wasn’t long before he found himself spending more time travelling than at home, a state of affairs that continues to this day.
+Paul’s tour schedule soon blossomed and it wasn’t long before he found himself spending more time travelling than at home.

-The subcontinent still has plenty to offer and remains of primary interest — indeed Paul’s favorite destination has been and is magical Bhutan and his explorations with groups there have added more than 25 species to the Bhutan bird list.
+The subcontinent still has plenty to offer and remains of great interest — indeed Paul’s favorite destination has been and remains magical Bhutan and his explorations with groups there have added more than 30 species to the Bhutan bird list.
+After numerous trips to the Middle Kingdom he finally moved to China in the early noughties and hasn't regretted the change of focus.

 - Ronald C. on India: The West